 Officials warned of carbon monoxide dangers after two people, including a teenage boy, died while sitting in running cars in Boston.

 The boy’s father was shoveling snow in the Roxbury neighborhood on Saturday and put his son into the car to stay warm.
-The car’s tailpipe was clogged with snow and the boy was overcome by carbon monoxide, said Boston Fire Department spokesman Steve MacDonald.

 The boy, whose name was not released, was 13 or 14, MacDonald said.